 The office works closely with the Finance, Education and Development departments and has representation on the Historic Churches Committee for Wales and Herefordshire.

-Mr. Christopher Jones R.I.B.A. serves as the Diocesan Architect and head of department.
+Mr. Jamie Yeoman BSc(Hons), PG Dip, PG Cert serves as the Diocesan Architect and head of department.

 43 Cathedral Road,